 We were quite lucky on our trip to have plenty of good weather, and only a few days of rain.
 The climate is generally hot and humid, but I found that temperatures on the east coast was much cooler than when you were anywhere else while climbing in the Peloponnese.
 We had the crags and sectors quite to ourselves while we were around – with the exception of Leonidio.
 Definitely more traffic, more international and bustle especially on popular sectors.

 The mozzies were a nuisance in autumn.
 Especially in the evenings.
 Remember to wear long, loose baggy pants or have an extra bottle of Mosquito repellant along and keep spraying.

 The rock in these areas are just … awesome.
 Of course, there are still routes and sectors where “Anchors were missing, bolts were strangely placed, and the rock was not always solid”.
 Some routes were so fresh, you could still peel some of those rocks off the wall.
 But that’s logical.

 Leonidio and Zobolo, are great destinations for winter while climbing in the Peloponnese, as many of these walls are south facing.
 However, there are some winters when you might even get to experience some snow flakes in these areas (like in the winter 2016).
 If you’re playing with the idea to spend the whole winter there, why not?
 The Peninsula is big enough to keep you busy for a long time.
-For some, like Nima from Abenteuer-Unterwegs.de, together with her partner in crime – Steve, they were escaping the middle european winters and spent the last half a year practically on this peninsula.
+For some, like Nima and Steve from Abenteuer-Unterwegs.de, they spent the last few years on this peninsula.